Zia al-Din Ali: Biography

-Zia al-Din Ali was the son Shuja al-Din Muhammad and a princess known as Malek-ye Hajji.
+Zia al-Din Ali was the son of Shuja al-Din Muhammad and a princess known as Malek-ye Hajji.
 During his early years, Zia al-Din Ali was appointed as governor of Khorasan in ca. 1199/1200 by his cousin Ghiyath al-Din Muhammad.
 Ghiyath later died in 1202, and was succeeded by his brother Mu'izz al-Din Muhammad, who shortly appointed Ala al-Din Ali as the governor of Ghur, Gharchistan and Zamindawar.
-Ala al-Din Ali later lead a campaign against the Ismailis in Quhistan.
+Ala al-Din Ali later led a campaign against the Ismailis in Quhistan.

 After the death of Mu'izz al-Din Muhammad in 1206, Ala al-Din Ali was dismissed by the new Sultan Ghiyath al-Din Mahmud, who had him imprisoned in a fortress in Gharchistan.
 Ala al-Din Ali, however, was later freed by the ghulam Taj al-Din Yildiz, who crowned him as the Sultan of the Ghurid dynasty.
-After a year Taj al-Din Yildiz was forced to surrender Firozkoh to the Khwarazmian dynasty, and Ala al-Din Ali was captured by a Khwarazmian army and was brought to Khwarazm, where he lived in an honorable exile in Khwarazm.
+After a year Taj al-Din Yildiz was forced to surrender Firozkoh to the Khwarazmian dynasty, and Ala al-Din Ali was captured by a Khwarazmian army and brought to Khwarazm, where he lived in an honorable exile in Khwarazm.
 Ala al-Din Ali died a few years later.